SchulzLab/STARE/docs/Main.rst

 -n / --column points to an activity column or multiple activity columns in the --bed_file.
 For once, this is required for the 'A' in ABC-score.
 This can be the read counts of DNase-seq, ATAC-seq, H3K27ac ChIP-seq, or any other measurement which represents enhancer activity.
 You can also use other metrics, like enrichment scores or -log(p-values), as long as it is comparable between peaks and indicates how active an enhancer is.
 Any combination of measurements is of course also possible.

 But why multiple columns?
-You can specify multiple columns if you have single-cell data, where you have one unified set of candidate regions, but multiple activity measurements.
+You can specify multiple columns if you have data from multiple cell types/samples with one unified set of candidate regions, but multiple activity measurements.
 This can be either on the level of individual cells, aggregated cells, like metacells, or cell types.
 The figure below should illustrate this idea.
-You clustered your single cells to distinct cell types and you derived a summarised activity metric for each of them, which you wrote into the --bed_file.
 You can also see examples how to select columns with the -n flag.

 .. image:: ../Figures/STARE_ColumnOptions.png
   :alt: STARE_Columns